smyleeface/September2017-CloudTrailChallenge/README.md

 * Give SNS permission to invoke your lambda
 * See the lambda create a CloudWatch log entry each time CloudTrail sends a notification

-#### Use the `create-subscription` command to setup your cloudtrail infrastructure
+### Use the `create-subscription` command to setup your cloudtrail infrastructure

-`create-subscription` is a highlevel `cloudtrail` command that does alot of the necessary configuration for you.
+`create-subscription` is a high-level `cloudtrail` command that does alot of the necessary configuration for you.

 Run this command (replace `<team#>` with a teamid. example: `team0`):